Error messages

 invalidUser 400 This error returns when you attempt to schedule a query with invalid user credentials.
 Refresh the user credentials, as explained in Scheduling queries.

 jobBackendError 400 This error returns when the job was created successfully, but failed with an internal error.
-You may see this error in jobs.query or jobs.getQueryResults.
+You might see this error in jobs.query or jobs.getQueryResults.
 Retry the job with a new jobId.
 If the error continues to occur, contact support.

 jobInternalError 400 This error returns when the job was created successfully, but failed with an internal error.
-You may see this error in jobs.query or jobs.getQueryResults.
+You might see this error in jobs.query or jobs.getQueryResults.
 Retry the job with a new jobId.
 If the error continues to occur, contact support.

 notFound 404 This error returns when you refer to a resource (a dataset, a table, or a job) that doesn't exist, or when the location in the request does not match the location of the resource (for example, the location in which a job is running).
 This can also occur when using table decorators to refer to deleted tables that have recently been streamed to.
 Fix the resource names, correctly specify the location, or wait at least 6 hours after streaming before querying a deleted table.